 John Nevin Shaffer Jr.

 John Nevin Shaffer, Jr. earned a Bachelor of Science degree from the U.S. Naval Academy in 1970 and a Masters of Business Administration from the University of Houston at Clear Lake City in 1976.
 He received his Juris Doctor degree from St. Mary’s University and was admitted to the Texas and U.S. Patent Bars in 1980.
 He was admitted to the Florida Bar in 2002 and the Alabama bar in 2009.
 He is an AV rated lawyer and a Florida Board Certified Intellectual Property Law Specialist.
-Nevin is an adjunct professor of intellectual property and business law at the University of West Florida.
+Nevin has taught intellectual property and business law at the University of West Florida.

 As a registered patent attorney, Nevin may practice patent law in all fifty states.
 Nevin is licensed to practice before the United States Patent and Trademark Office, the Court of Appeals for the Federal Circuit, the Alabama, Florida and Texas Supreme Courts, and all lesser Alabama, Florida and Texas courts.
 Nevin prosecutes applications for a variety of electrical and mechanical devices, including computer software applications, semi-conductor devices, and sophisticated measuring devices.
 He no longer litigates, but he is available for consultation on matters involving litigation and has successfully litigated patent, trademark, and copyright infringement actions, including presenting the winning oral argument at the Court of Appeals for the Federal Circuit in a patent infringement case.